 Early vision of the TB Innovation Sandbox The Team anticipates that the alpha/beta version will be operationalized by mid-2025 and available for early target audience groups to "play" with and provide their feedback for continuous improvement and expansion.
 InnoScan: Systematically mapping over 450 new and promising innovations for TB The EASI Team developed the first version of InnoScan, which has systematically mapped over 450 new and promising innovations from 40 countries, including 90 solutions from TB affected countries, matched against 30 opportunity areas identified by country stakeholders and partners.

-As of 2024, the high TB burden countries with the most innovations are India, South Africa, Viet Nam, Uganda, Kenya and Nigeria; and the nonhigh-burden countries with the most innovations are the United States, the United Kingdom, Republic of Korea, Germany and France.
+As of 2024, the high TB burden countries with the most innovations are India, South Africa, Viet Nam, Uganda, Kenya and Nigeria; and the non-high-burden countries with the most innovations are the United States, the United Kingdom, Republic of Korea, Germany and France.
 The purpose of InnoScan is to serve as a living and growing database that can bring more visibility to the current and future TB innovation landscape and options for country stakeholders and partners to consider as they prioritize and identify areas of opportunity and select innovations to roll-out.
 In addition to this purpose, some add-on features identified by stakeholders and partners to help facilitate their work will enable them to: - Find innovations from TB affected countries; - Filter innovations by their development stage from research through delivery; and - Know which innovations from other diseases (i.e., COPD, coronavirus disease (COVID-19), lung cancer, etc.) could be applied to TB.
 As of today, anyone can search InnoScan (see link above) using several parameters, such as innovation category, care journey step, development stage, approval level, and country of origin.
-As the EASI Team continues to refine and enhance this database, more materials will be included, such as an AI-enabled conversational search alongside more information about each innovation, such as case studies, pricing materials, etc. this view, show records Where Care journey ~ has + Add condition + Add condition growth + Add condition Care journey step(s) Prevention & screening nnovation category Innovation category Innovation category Innovation category Self-screening solutions provider Digitally enabled screening Innovative ACF efforts Mobile X-Ray solution Development Stage Development Stage Development Stage Development Stage Country of Origin South Africa Country of Origin United Kingdom Country of Origin Unknown Country of Origin Website Website Website Website Open Link Open Link Open Link Open Link 10000 Care journey step(s) Care journey step(s) Care journey step(s) Care journey step(s) Prevention & screening Prevention & screening Prevention & screening Prevention & screening nnovation category Innovation category Innovation category Innovation category CAD tools Awareness campaigns CAD tools Viral awareness campaigns Development Stage Development Stage Development Stage Development Stage 3 4 Country of Origin Country of Origin Country of Origin Country of Origin Early version of the InnoScan
+As the EASI Team continues to refine and enhance this database, more materials will be included, such as an AI-enabled conversational search alongside more information about each innovation, such as case studies, pricing materials, etc.

+Early version of the InnoScan

-A Truenat system in Kenya supported by the iNTP THE INTRODUCING NEW TOOLS PROJECT (INTP) The introducing New Tools Project (iNTP) is a collaboration between Stop TB Partnership and USAID to introduce innovative diagnostics and digital health technologies to high TB burden countries.
-In 2024, additional funding has been made available to support the introduction of next-generation sequencing, new skin tests to detect M. tuberculosis infection, diagnostics connectivity solutions and ultra-portable X-ray/CAD systems, and to continue supporting the use of systems introduced under the project in 2021-2023.
-The project will support the introduction of targeted next-generation sequencing in the Philippines.
-To this end, a readiness assessment mission was conducted by Stop TB, USAID and the San Raffaele Scientific Institute (Milan Supranational Reference Laboratory) in May 2024 to guide project planning.
-Capacity for testing is planned to be established in 2025.
-Furthermore, a grant has been provided to the San Raffaele Scientific Institute to conduct much-needed research on mutations that may be causing resistance to medicines in the BPaL regimen, which would increase the utility of sequencing as a method for the rapid detection of resistance to these medicines.
+A Truenat system in Kenya supported by the introducing New Tools Project (iNTP) THE INTRODUCING NEW TOOLS PROJECT (INTP) The introducing New Tools Project (iNTP) is a collaboration between the Stop TB Partnership and USAID to introduce innovative diagnostics and digital health technologies into high TB burden countries.
+In 2024, we started supporting the introduction of targeted next-generation sequencing, new skin tests for detection of Mycobacterium tuberculosis (Mtb) infection, diagnostics connectivity solutions and ultraportable X-ray/CAD systems, and continued supporting the use of systems introduced under the project in 2021-2023.
+We will be supporting the introduction of targeted next-generation sequencing in the Philippines, and a readiness assessment mission was conducted by Stop TB, USAID and the San Raffaele Scientific Institute (Milan Supranational Reference Laboratory) in May 2024 to guide project planning.
+A grant has been provided to the San Raffaele Scientific Institute to conduct much-needed research on mutations that may be causing resistance to drugs in the BPaL regimen, which would increase the utility of sequencing as a method for the rapid detection of resistance to these drugs.